What is an FSJ or a BFD

 Secondary Employment

-Do you have a supplementary identity card?
-Please contact your responsible educational advisor for assistance.
+Do you have a supplementary ID card (Ergänzungsausweis)?
+If so, please contact your educational advisor (Bildungsreferent*in).

 • T